Is Temu A Scam And Is China Spying On You? Here’s The Truth

 Temu Reviews And Complaints

-As of this writing, 46% of the Temu reviews on Trust Pilot are negative, earning it a 3.2 out of 5 star customer rating.
+31% of the Temu reviews on Trust Pilot are negative, earning it a 3.42 out of 5 star customer rating.
+Temu also has a rating of 3.3 stars on Sitejabber, with about 60.7% negative or neutral reviews in the past 12 months.

-• Slow Delivery: This is due to extended delivery times, items being lost in transit, or difficulty tracking packages.
+- Slow Delivery: This is due to extended delivery times, items being lost in transit, or difficulty tracking which can result in slow or even undelivered packages.

-• Poor Customer Service: Customers have reported difficulty in getting refunds or returns, or lack of communication from the company.
+- Poor Customer Service: Customers have reported difficulty in getting refunds or returns, or unresponsive customer service from the company.

 Why Is Temu So Cheap?

-According to Temu, their prices are low because they leverage social shopping with team purchasing to negotiate lower prices for consumers.
-Temu also has access to a deep network of merchants, logistics partners, and an established ecosystem of suppliers.
+Temu claims that their prices are low because they connect customers directly to suppliers in China.
+They also leverage social shopping with team purchasing to negotiate lower prices for consumers.
+Temu’s access to a deep network of merchants, logistics partners, and an established ecosystem of suppliers helps keep prices low as well.

-Basically, they cut out the middleman, gather a bunch of orders of the same product from customers, and place large orders at low prices by leveraging economies of scale.
+Basically, they cut out the middleman, gather a bunch of orders of the same product from customers, and place large orders at cheap prices by leveraging economies of scale.

 But experts believe that Temu is just a loss leader to gain market share for the app and to gather data for Temu’s real revenue source, information.

-According to Juozas Kazuikenas of Marketpulse, “there’s absolutely no way Temu runs a profitable retail business.
+According to Juozas Kazuikenas of Marketplace Pulse, “there’s absolutely no way Temu runs a profitable retail business.
 They are effectively buying market share and hoping in the years to come that market share will stick.”

 Why Is Temu So Popular?